 How do you get rid of termites?

-The easiest and most successful way to eliminate termites from a home or business is to contact a professional pest control company.
-At The Original Bugman Pest Elimination, Inc. we protect properties from wood-eating termites through the use of Termidor the number one termite defense in the United States, and offer advanced termite control solutions for South Carolina.
+The easiest and most successful way to eliminate destructive termites from your home or business is to contact a professional pest control company for assistance!
+At The Original Bugman Pest Elimination, Inc. we protect properties from wood-destroying termites through the use of Termidor®, the number one termite defense in the United States, and offer advanced termite control solutions for South Carolina.

-When you contact us for help, our professionals provide the support needed to ensure that your property’s termite infestation is eliminated and that they will not return in the future.
-Contact us to learn more about our highly-effective termite elimination services or to get started with our termite protection today, call us to schedule a service visit!
+When you reach out to us for help, our professionals provide the support needed to ensure that your property’s termite infestation is eliminated and that they will not return in the future.
+To learn more about our highly-effective termite elimination services or to get started with our termite protection today, call us to schedule a service visit!
 One of our professionals will be happy to walk you through the steps of our termite control process.